-Effective January 1, 1998, I.C.
+I.C.
 6-3-4-4.1 requires that if a corporation's:

-- (1) Estimated quarterly adjusted gross income tax liability for the current year; or - (2) Average estimated quarterly adjusted gross income tax liability for the preceding year; and/or - (3) Supplemental net income tax (under I.C.
-6-3-8-5);
+- Estimated quarterly adjusted gross income tax liability for the current year; or - Average estimated quarterly adjusted gross income tax liability for the preceding year;

-exceeds \$10,000, the corporation shall make its estimated quarterly payments by electronic funds transfer (as defined in I.C.
+exceeds \$20,000, the corporation shall make its estimated quarterly payments by electronic funds transfer (as defined in I.C.
 4-8.1-2-7) or by delivering in person or by overnight courier a payment by cashier's check, certified check, or by money order to the Department.
 The transfer or payment shall be made on or before the date the tax is due.

-When the payment is made by electronic funds transfer (EFT), the payment is deemed paid on the date the Department's account is credited with the payment.
-When the payment is made by a courier, the payment is deemed paid on the date the Department actually receives the payment.
+When the payment is made by electronic funds transfer (EFT), the payment is considered paid on the date the Department's account is credited with the payment.
+When the payment is made by a courier, the payment is considered paid on the date the Department actually receives the payment.
 Taxpayers making payments by electronic funds transfer do not need to file IT-6 returns.

-If a corporation not currently using the electronic funds transfer or overnight courier method determines it meets the statutory requirements to do so, the corporation should contact the Indiana Department of Revenue, EFT Section: (317) 232-5500, to obtain the necessary instructions to remit its estimated income tax payments in this manner.
+If a corporation which is not currently using the electronic funds transfer or overnight courier method determines that it meets the statutory requirements to do so, the corporation should contact the Indiana Department of Revenue, EFT Section: (317) 232-5500, to obtain the necessary instructions to remit its estimated income tax payments in this manner.